About to launch a new campaign on Kickstarter to fund your board game? Make sure you read this article before starting.

 Step 4: Promote

 Contact us for further promotion of your game during the Kickstarter campaign.
-Here’s the different ways we can help you spread the word:
+Here are some ways we can help you spread the word:

-- Make announcements about the game and the campaign on Steam, Tabletopia news, and our social media: Facebook, Twitter, Instagram and TikTok.
+- Make announcements about the game and the campaign on Steam, Tabletopia news, and our social media: Facebook, Twitter, and Instagram.

-- Evaluate the game and suggest improvements that will make it more appealing and good-looking.
+- Evaluate the game and suggest improvements that will make it stand out.

 - Include the game in our official catalog on BGG.